georgel/RunKit/README.md

 A Swift Wrapper for Grand Central Dispatch (GCD) Framework that supports method chaining.

-This project is heavily based on [Async](https://github.com/duemunk/Async/) by Tobias Due Munk.
-I've created this for internal projects since Async keyword is being used in our other framework.

 Tired of this?
 ```swift
 dispatch_async(dispatch_get_global_queue(QOS_CLASS_BACKGROUND, 0)) { () -> Void in